 Mountain Landscape Photography

-A collection of panoramic and landscape photographs of The Lake District featuring the mountains of Scafell Pike, Helvellyn, Great Gable and Skiddaw and the popular walking and climbing areas of Wastwater, Derwentwater, Ullswater and Buttermere.
+The mountains of Scafell, Scafell Pike, Helvellyn, Great Gable, Blencathra and Skiddaw, and the popular walking and climbing areas of Wastwater, Derwentwater, Ullswater, Langdale, Coniston and Buttermere.

 About Mountain Images

-The Mountain Images Website and Picture Library is owned and run by Ian Evans, a mountaineer, photographer and writer based in the small village of Invermoriston on the shores of Loch Ness in the Scottish Highlands.
+The Mountain Images website is owned and managed by Ian Evans, a mountaineer, photographer and writer based in the village of Invermoriston in the Scottish Highlands.

 Ian has spent a lifetime climbing and photographing mountains in the UK, the Alps and particularly The Himalaya.
 His portfolio of images reflects his passion for high mountains and wild places.
 Many of his chosen viewpoints are beyond the reach of the traditional landscape photographer, requiring detailed planning, preparation, determination and a high level of fitness and commitment.
 Ian is a sensitive observer of landscape and light; his love for, and understanding of this environment is reflected in every image.